 The Federal Energy Management Program (FEMP) established the U.S. Department of Energy (DOE) Qualified List of Energy Service Companies (ESCOs) in accordance with the Energy Policy Act of 1992 and 10 C.F.R.
-436. The DOE Qualified List of ESCOs is composed of nearly 120 firms that have submitted applications and have been approved by the DOE qualification review board.
+436. The DOE Qualified List of ESCOs is composed of more than 120 firms that have submitted applications and have been approved by the DOE qualification review board.

 Companies approved for the DOE Qualified List of ESCOs may compete for energy savings performance contracts (ESPCs) with federal agencies.

 Applying for the DOE Qualified List of ESCOs

 Applications for the DOE Qualified List of ESCOs are accepted throughout the year.
 Each ESCO on the list is required to recertify each calendar year.

 To be considered for the DOE Qualified List of ESCOs, applicants must do the following.

 - Read the DOE cover letter, which provides instructions, including a nondisclosure statement text and format, on how to apply for the DOE Qualified List of ESCOs.